top of page

 Short Bio:

 Jen Ferguson (she/her) is Métis and white, an activist, a feminist, an auntie, and an accomplice armed with a PhD.
 She believes writing, teaching and beading are political acts.
 Her debut YA novel, The Summer of Bitter and Sweet (Heartdrum/HarperCollins) won a 2022 Governor General's Literary Award and is a 2023 Stonewall Honor Book.
 Jen's second YA novel Those Pink Mountain Nights has four starred reviews and is a Junior Library Guild Gold Selection.
-A Constellation of Minor Bears, about three teens grappling with balancing resentment against enduring friendship—and how to move forward with a life that’s not what they’d imagined, will be published September 24th, 2024.
+A Constellation of Minor Bears, about three teens grappling with balancing resentment against enduring friendship—and how to move forward with a life that’s not what they’d imagined, is a USA Today Bestseller.
+She is currently writing an adult speculative novel about the so-called end of the world.

 Long Bio:

 Jen Ferguson (she/her) is Métis/Michif with historical ties to the Red River and white Canadian settler, an activist, a feminist, an auntie, and an accomplice armed with a PhD in English and Creative Writing.
 She believes writing, teaching and beading are political acts.
 Her debut YA novel The Summer of Bitter and Sweet has seven starred reviews, won the 2022 Governor General's Literary Award for Young People's Literature--Text, is a 2023 Stonewall Honor Book, an NPR Best Book of 2022, a School Library Journal Best Young Adult Book of 2022, a Chicago Public Library Best Teen Fiction of 2022, a 2022 Horn Book FanFare Book, a Kirkus 2022 Best Young Adult Book, a 2023 White Pine Award Nominee, a 2022 Young Adult Golden Poppy Finalist and a 2023 Morris Award Finalist.
 Jen's second YA novel, Those Pink Mountain Nights, is about the hurt of a life stuck in past tense, the hum of connections that cannot be severed, and one week in a small snowy town that changes everything for three teens.
 It has four starred reviews and is a Junior Library Guild Gold Selection.
-A Constellation of Minor Bearsabout three teens grappling with balancing resentment against enduring friendship—and how to move forward with a life that’s not what they’d imaginedwill be published September 24th, 2024 with Heartdrum/HarperCollins.
+A Constellation of Minor Bears, about three teens grappling with balancing resentment against enduring friendship—and how to move forward with a life that’s not what they’d imagined, is a USA Today Bestseller.
+She is currently writing an adult speculative novel about the so-called end of the world.
 Jen's favorite ice cream flavor is mint chocolate chip, she always puts pineapple on pizza, and candy-covered chocolate belongs in trail mix.

 Her first book for adults, Border Markers, a collection of interrelated flash fiction stories, is out now with NeWest Press.
 Her essay "Off Balance" was selected for the Best Canadian Essays 2020 and her novella "Missing" won The Malahat Review’s 2022 Novella Prize.